zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 Capacity reservation groups can be used with new or existing virtual machines (VMs).
 To learn more about capacity reservations, see the [Capacity reservation overview](capacity-reservation-overview.md).

-## Associate a new VM
+## Associate a new virtual machine

-To associate a new VM to the capacity reservation group, the group must be explicitly referenced as a property of the VM.
+To associate a new virtual machine to the capacity reservation group, the group must be explicitly referenced as a property of the VM.
 This reference protects the matching reservation in the group for applications and workloads intended to use it.

 ### [API](#tab/api1)